CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/doc/functional-spec.md

 <details>
 <summary><b>Story 1: Abby, Music Producer</b></summary>
 <p>
 Abby, an enthusiastic music producer, seeks a system for exploring music trends from the past century and getting personalized recommendations from Spotify.
-She aims to enrich her understanding of music genres and styles evolution, which aids her career.
+Her aim is to enrich her understanding of music genres and styles evolution, which aids her career.
 </p>
 </details>
 <details>
 <summary><b>Story 2: Mike, Truck Driver</b></summary>
 <p>
-Mike spends many hours on the road and desires a simple music recommendation tool.
-He wants to receive a playlist according to his favorite songs tailored for his driving hours.
+Mike is always on the road and needs music to make his long drives more enjoyable.
+He is looking for a simple music recommendation tool where he could input his favorite songs and receive a playlist tailored for his driving hours.
 </p>
 </details>
 <details>
 <summary><b>Story 3: Tina, Marketing Manager at Spotify</b></summary>
 <p>
-Tina aims to expand Spotify's market reach.
-She needs access to customer data to understand market trends and improve personalized music recommendations based on customer feedback.
+To expand Spotify’s market reach, Tina needs access to customer insights.
+She would love to understand market trends and improve personalized music recommendations based on customer feedback.
 </p>
 </details>
 <details>